hannutt/Stocks-and-dividends-database/README.md

 # Stocks-and-dividends-database
 Small and simple PHP application with sql-database.
 You can use this to search for omxh 25 stock index stock dividends and recommendations from application sql-database.
 The search function works with the company name or trading code.
+You can also update the dividend and recommendation information using UpdateTool.php -file.

 Example: